starchildluke/centiskorch/src/content/nicknames/incineroar.md

 	<summary><strong>My nicknaming methodology</strong></summary>
 	<ul>
 		<li>I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.</li>
-		<li>I may use generative AI for inspiration.
-I'll always mark these nicknames with an asterisk (\*) </li>but they'll always be amended where necessary
-		<li>I'll usually list my inspiration for a nickname so you know where they came from</li>
+		<li>I'll usually list my inspiration for a nickname so you know where they came from.</li>
 	</ul>
 	</details>
 </section>